ODONT 6018OL - Integrated Forensic Science

 Lectures will be provided in an online format to allow part-time and external students to participate this will also allow full time students to utilise these features out of hours allowing them to continue to work in Dentistry which is complimentary to this course.

-Participation in tutorials will be mandatory and use of blackboard discussions will be advocated.
+Participation in lectures is mandatory and use of blackboard discussions is advocated.

 Workload